ForgeRock/forgeops/helm/forgerock-metrics/README.md

 The Prometheus Helm chart is deployed as part of the kube-prometheus Helm chart.
 The Prometheus scrape
 configuration is generated and updated automatically by the Prometheus Operater as described above.
 Prometheus
-uses it's own config watcher to look for updated confiurations.
+uses it's own config watcher to look for updated configurations.

 <br />

 # How Grafana works

 The Grafana Helm chart is deployed as part of the kube-prometheus Helm chart.
 Grafana automatically connects
-to Prometheus and syncs all the metrics which are visible through Graphs.
+to Prometheus and syncs all the metrics which are visible through graphs.

 Dashboards for ForgeRock products are added to the helm/forgerock-metrics/dashboards folder.
 Any new dashboards
 must be formatted using the script ```bin/format-grafana-dashboards.sh```.
 The dashboards are automatically added